 Once your landlord files an eviction case against you in court, it can be hard to fight it.
-For instance non-payment of rent, Ohio law says that your landlord can evict you if you don't pay your rent.
-This is true even if you've lost your job, got sick or don't have the money.
+For instance, with non-payment of rent, Ohio law says that your landlord can evict you if you don't pay your rent.
+This is true even if you lost your job, got sick or don't have the money.
 Those aren’t reasons to fight an eviction.

 When it's worth fighting an eviction

 Fighting an eviction can be hard.
 To successfully fight an eviction, you need a good reason.

 Some good reasons to fight an eviction are if you are any of the following: